vijaymm111097/vijaypython/day1.md

 with team support our project has been **selected by the VTU** this is our greatest achievement in our academics apart from that i participated in social responsibilities such as **blood donation camp and grow green**

 # Tell me about python?
--Python is a high-level, interpreted programming language known for its simplicity and readability.
+- Python is a high-level, interpreted programming language known for its simplicity and readability.
 It was created by Guido van Rossum and was first released in 1991.
 -python has so many featutres and characterstics
 -it is easy to read and write
 -The important feature of python is the it is dynamically typed ie there is no need to declare the type of varible it automatically took the type during run time